zwave-js/node-zwave-js/docs/config-files/file-format.md

 By default, received `Basic` commands are mapped to a more appropriate CC.
 Setting `disableBasicMapping` to `true` disables this feature.

+### `disableStrictEntryControlDataValidation`

+The specifications mandate strict rules for the data in `Entry Control CC Notifications`, which some devices do not follow, causing the notifications to get dropped.
+Setting `disableStrictEntryControlDataValidation` to `true` disables these strict checks.

 ### `preserveRootApplicationCCValueIDs`

 The Z-Wave+ specs mandate that the root endpoint must **mirror** the application functionality of endpoint 1 (and potentially others).
 For this reason, `zwave-js` hides these superfluous values.
 However, some legacy devices offer additional functionality through the root endpoint, which should not be hidden.
 To achive this, set `preserveRootApplicationCCValueIDs` to `true`.